not-na/particlesim-pico/README.md

 Also, both the Pico and the panel will need to be supplied with power.
 If powered separately, the panel should be powered on first and powered down last.

+It is recommended to tie the VSYS pin to the panel's supply voltage and ensure that either only the Pico's USB port is used for power or an external power source also connected to VSYS, e.g. via a barrel jack.
+In this configuration, never connect both the USB port and the barrel jack at the same time, as this may damage either power source or the Pico.

 ### Case